-A Raspberry Pi is small kit computer that uses an ARM processor. (like those found on smartphones) It has everything one needs to run a webserver, as well as countless other computer projects that are well documented by passionate techies across the web.
+A Raspberry Pi is small kit computer that uses an ARM processor. (like those found on smartphones) It has everything one needs to run a web server, as well as countless other computer projects that are well documented by passionate techies across the globe.
 It is a very bare bones machine, so it forces users to really learn the basics of computers, operating systems, and electronics.

-As you can see there isn't much, and one has to supply all the peripherals in order to turn this into a working system.
-These include a keyboard, mouse, power supply, audio and video cables, TV/Monitor, speakers, SD card(4 Gig), and a ethernet cables or wireless USB dongle.
+There isn't much to it, and one has to supply all the peripherals in order to turn this into a working system.
+These include a keyboard, mouse, power supply, audio and video cables, TV/Monitor, speakers, SD card(4 Gig), and a ethernet cable.

 For this project, the keyboard, mouse and TV/Monitor were only necessary for the initial installation and setup of the system.
 After that the webserver runs "headless", that is to say without any input or output peripherals.
 Getting a website up and running is no small task, especially when you are starting from scratch and know little about computer networking.
 Luckily there is a plether of information, tutorials, and walkthroughs available on the web that I resourced in order to get my feet wet.

 Here are some of the best walkthroughs and tutorials I have used, and in many cases still use, to help me better understand computers, Linux operating systems, web design, and networking:

 tutorials, and blog that takes you step by step through learning Linux administration.

 Terminus--A fun text adventure that helps you use and remember Linux commands.
 A great way to get comfortable with the command line.

 penguintutor.com --I used this site's walkthrough for setting up this webserver.